The Rev. Beverly Dempsey

 Hall Monitor, Sanitation and Sound

 Derrick is a native New Yorker with a love for the City and the people here.
 He is an active bicycler, aspiring voice over star, and mixing genius.
-At Jan Hus, he monitors our grounds during the day, helps us run a tidy shop and manages the sound board for worship services and special events.
+He maintains order and manages the sound board for Neighborhood Esperanza.